In this guide, we will show you how to check and add coolant to a Mitsubishi.

 - Warning: Mitsubishi airbag system service required

-How to diagnose airbag light
+How to reset airbag light on a Mitsubishi

 - Plug the Mitsubishi airbag scanner into the OBD2 port under the dashboard, driver's side.

 - Turn on the ignition and allow the scanner to power on.

 - Select your Mitsubishi model and year.
 For example, in 2017, Lancer.

 - Select SRS / Airbag Control unit from the main menu.